-The third edition of the Montréal International History Film Festival (FIFHM) will be held in Montréal, from the May 12th to 16th 2021, in a hybrid formula to be determined according to the regulations regarding cinemas and theatres at that time.
-For this third edition, the Festival will award two prizes: Best feature film and Best short film.
+The forth edition of the Montréal International History Film Festival (FIFHM) will be held in Montréal, from May 11 to May 15, 2022, in a hybrid formula between indoor screenings and web access.
+For this forth edition, the Festival will award two prizes: Best feature film and Best short film.
 No monetary sum will be awarded with the prizes.

 Article 1: Registrationʼs requirements